 - Libretro support (version 1.11.4 onwards)

 Mesen is one of the small NES Emulators.
-These NES emulators are powerful utility tool designed to function as a virtual gaming console that allows you to play NES ROM files compatible with NES and Famicom video game devices.
+These NES emulators are powerful utility tools designed to function as a virtual gaming console that allows you to play NES ROM files compatible with NES and Famicom video game devices.

-Nonetheless, this is an NES emulators for windows 10 with intuitive UI allows you to customize your gaming experience.
-Since it is portable, the software does not require any complicated setup (similar to FCEUX), but instead, you can decompress the archive in any desired location on your computer or local drive.
+Nonetheless, this is an NES emulator for Windows 10 with an intuitive UI that allows you to customize your gaming experience.
+Since it is portable, the software requires no complicated setup (similar to FCEUX).
+Still, instead, you can decompress the archive in any desired location on your computer or local drive.

-While the NES Emulator’s UI launches as a relatively small window, you can also double-click on it to enter full-screen mode.
-The application can detect the compatible files even when they are archived, so there is no need to decompress them beforehand.
+While the NES Emulator’s UI launches as a relatively small window, you can double-click it to enter full-screen mode.
+The application can detect compatible files even when archived, so it is unnecessary to decompress them beforehand.

-It is worth noting that the tool also supports over 200 mappers, the majority of which are well-known, which means that its compatible with the vast majority of games that come as ROM files.
-We can surely consider it as one of the best nintendo emulator out there.
+It is worth noting that the tool also supports over 200 well-known mappers, which means that it’s compatible with the vast majority of games that come as ROM files.
+We can indeed consider it one of the best Nintendo emulators out there.

-This one of the NES Emulators comes with a Net-Play function that is quite easy to configure and all in All, it’s a reliable NES and Famicom emulator with high accuracy.
+This one of the NES Emulators comes with a Net-Play function that is relatively easy to configure, and all in All, it’s a reliable NES and Famicom emulator with high accuracy.

-RetroArch is the most advanced and sophisticated NES emulators that you can find on the web today.
-But despite its advanced nature, it is very easy to navigate for an average user.
-With its material UI and high-resolution fonts, it not only looks pleasing but works surprisingly well.
+RetroArch is the most advanced and sophisticated NES emulator on the web today.
+But despite its progressive nature, it is straightforward for an average user to navigate.
+With its material UI and high-resolution fonts, it looks pleasing and works surprisingly well.

 This one of the NES Emulators is very well optimized for the underlying platform.
-This means that you can play even old school NES games on it with pretty much no input lag.
-If you’re playing things like Super Mario Run, input lag is the one thing which you always want to avoid to make sure that your monitor remains in one piece after a gaming session ends.
+This means you can play even old-school NES games on it without input lag.
+If you’re playing things like Super Mario Run, input lag is the one thing you always want to avoid to ensure that your monitor remains in one piece after a gaming session ends.